me3zaAKAgoat/dtb-legacy/README.md

 - Learn and master ReactJS.
 - How to make a Smoothly animated website.
-- How to implement a system where the state of the application is saved to the database as things change in real-time.
+- How to implement a system where the state of the application is saved to the database as things change in real time.
 - Write clean performant code and maintainable JS code.
-- Write readable, well documented and frequently commented code.
+- Write readable, well-documented and frequently commented code.
 - Learn how to manage git repositories.
 - How to make an app that uses modern web dev techniques.
 - How to deploy and host a web app.